MOT Prerequisite Courses

 In addition to meeting university admission criteria, applicants must have successfully completed the following prerequisites in addition to or in conjunction with a baccalaureate degree in any area of study.
-Applicants are encouraged to work with the Graduate Center Administrator, (740) 351-3177, for academic advising to ensure that a plan for completing prerequisite requirements is developed before applying to the MOT program.
+Applicants are encouraged to work with the Graduate School Administrator, (740) 351-3177, for academic advising to ensure that a plan for completing prerequisite requirements is developed before applying to the MOT program.

 *NOTE: Applicants are NOT required to be an Occupational Therapy Assistant, or earn an associate's degree in the Occupational Therapy Assistant Program, to apply to the MOT program.

 All prerequisite biology courses must be within the past 5 years and all other prerequisite courses completed within the past 10 years.

 3 or 4 unit course in each of the following, beyond introductory level

 - Developmental Psychology or Human Development (PSYC1130, PSYC2130/3130)

 - Adult development and/or Aging (SOCI3234*, PSYC3130 or 3131)

 - Social or Cultural Anthropology (ANTH2250 or SOCI above intro level)

 3 or 4 unit course in each of the following; upper division level of physical sciences within five years prior to admission to program

 - Advanced Human Physiology with lab OR Pathophysiology (BIOL3650)